Space Science Outreach

 Solar System - The sun is a star and the center of our local universe.
 Learn about stars and how we coexist with the sun!

-Discover how shadows are created by the sun and what happens in space during a solar eclipse to create the phenomenon we see from earth.
+Discover how shadows are created by the sun and what happens in space during a solar eclipse to create the phenomenon we see on earth.

 Sizing Up The Solar System